Privacy Policy

 This Privacy Policy explains how Kettle Muscle handles your information.
 It is written in plain language first, with the detailed legal disclosures below.
 If anything is unclear, email us at contact@kettlemuscle.com.

 Note to reviewers.
 This document is a protective first draft prepared for review by licensed counsel in Canada and each target jurisdiction before public release.
-Placeholders marked
+Some contact roles flagged as "pending appointment" below will be filled before submission to any public app store.

 Quick summary (the plain-English version)

-- We use crash reports and basic stability telemetry to keep the app running — that's the only data we collect without asking, and it's anonymised.
+- We use crash reports and basic stability telemetry to keep the app running — that's the only data collected without asking, and it's anonymised.

-- We ask for your permission, separately, for anything else: product analytics, research aggregation, or any future AI or advertising feature.
+- We ask for your permission, separately, for anything else: health-data processing for the fatigue engine, product analytics, research aggregation, or any AI feature.

 - We do not sell your personal information.
 We do not share your individual workout, health, or body data with advertisers.